 As Mobiloil’s representative in the district he had new cars every now and then, which were cause for great excitement.
 His winged green Zephyr 6 Mark III (made 1962-1966), then his stompgat gold Zephyr 6 Mk IV are the ones I remember best.

-His job with Mobil took him all over the countryside, so he knew the back roads around Harrismith – and sometimes he’d take us along.
+His job with Mobil took him all over the countryside, visiting farmers and the depots, so he knew the back roads around Harrismith – and sometimes he’d take us along.